Optical computing

 Optical computing or photonic computing uses light waves produced by lasers or incoherent sources for data processing, data storage or data communication for computing.
 For decades, photons have shown promise to enable a higher bandwidth than the electrons used in conventional computers (see optical fibers).

 Most research projects focus on replacing current computer components with optical equivalents, resulting in an optical digital computer system processing binary data.
 This approach appears to offer the best short-term prospects for commercial optical computing, since optical components could be integrated into traditional computers to produce an optical-electronic hybrid.
 However, optoelectronic devices consume 30% of their energy converting electronic energy into photons and back; this conversion also slows the transmission of messages.
 All-optical computers eliminate the need for optical-electrical-optical (OEO) conversions, thus reducing electrical power consumption.

 Application-specific devices, such as synthetic-aperture radar (SAR) and optical correlators, have been designed to use the principles of optical computing.
 Correlators can be used, for example, to detect and track objects, and to classify serial time-domain optical data.

 Optical components for binary digital computer

 The fundamental building block of modern electronic computers is the transistor.
 To replace electronic components with optical ones, an equivalent optical transistor is required.
 This is achieved by crystal optics (using materials with a non-linear refractive index).
 In particular, materials exist where the intensity of incoming light affects the intensity of the light transmitted through the material in a similar manner to the current response of a bipolar transistor.
 Such an optical transistor can be used to create optical logic gates, which in turn are assembled into the higher level components of the computer's central processing unit (CPU).
 These will be nonlinear optical crystals used to manipulate light beams into controlling other light beams.

-Like any computing system, an optical computing system needs three things to function well:
+Like any computing system, an optical computing system needs four things to function well: